Adoption Policies & Guidelines

 Our cats and kittens are rescued from high kill shelters and we operate solely through donations and fundraising.
 As an all-volunteer group, every penny goes directly back to care for our rescues.
 Your adoption fees do not begin to cover the actual expenses of the care we have provided to each and every Purr Partners cat or kitten.

 Two for $150

 Two for $100

 |$135 – $150|

 - RETURN POLICY: We make a lifetime commitment to these cats and kittens, and we hope adopters will do the same.
-It is VERY traumatic for a cat to lose its home, and as a rescue, this presents huge problems for us.
+It is very TRAUMATIC for a cat to lose its home, and as a rescue, this presents huge problems for us.
 We are usually always full, and finding space in a foster home can be extremely difficult.
 It is especially true for an adult cat.
 We encourage you to find a way to keep your cat since that is the agreement you make as an adopter.
 However, should you have to return the cat, please notify us.
 We will ask that you provide a good picture and a write up so we can start posting your cat immediately on our website.
 Our hope is to find a good home so the cat can go directly from your home to a new home without having to enter foster care.
 It may take us a month or so to find a foster, and during kitten season, it becomes much more difficult.
 Should you find another home for your cat, please contact us so we can work with the new owners to update the microchip information and add them to our database.
-Our cats should NEVER be turned into a shelter, abandoned, advertised on Craigslist, or placed in a home that is not approved by us.
+Our cats should NEVER be turned into a shelter, abandoned, advertised on websites such as Craigslist, or placed in a home that is not approved by us.